|Nutrition Facts (per serving)|

 If this recipe inspires you to use your pressure cooker more often, try it on pressure cooker artichokes.
 Chances are you'll find that pressure cooking is quick, easy, and convenient.

-- 8 ounces pearl onions, (peeled, or use frozen pearl onions, thawed)
+8 ounces pearl onions, peeled, or frozen pearl onions, thawed

 Lock the lid of the pressure cooker in place and heat the pot over high heat until high pressure is achieved.
 Adjust the temperature to maintain pressure and cook for 1 hour.

 Remove the pot from the stove and let sit until pressure is released naturally before opening the lid.
 Note: You can also use the quick-release method of releasing pressure from the pressure cooker, but if you have the time to wait, the natural release method will help keep the meat tender.

 To serve, slice the brisket into pieces across the grain and transfer to a platter.
 Arrange vegetables around the brisket on the platter.
 If desired, strain the liquid that remains in the pan and use it as a gravy or sauce.